The Unbearable Weight Of Massive Talent: Nicolas Cage new film release date and cast

 When is Nicolas Cage’s latest movie The Unbearable Weight of Massive Talent released in the UK?

 The Unbearable Weight of Massive Talent has already had its premiere at the popular SXSW Film Festival on March 12 and received rave reviews.
-However, UK and US audiences will need to wait a little longer with a release date of April 22 scheduled.
+It was released in the UK and US today (April 22) and is available to watch in cinemas across the country.

 Directed by Tom Gormican and produced by Cage himself, The Unbearable Weight of Massive Talent has a runtime of 1 hour 33 minutes.

-The film is yet to be given an age rating by the BBFC, nor has it been given a rating in the US.
+The film has been given a 15 age rating by the BBFC.